Chevalier de Folard: War of the Spanish Succession

-He recovered in time for the 1706 campaign and was appointed deputy to the commander of the French garrison in Modena.
+He recovered in time for the 1706 campaign, and was appointed deputy to the commander of the French garrison in Modena.
 Defeat at Ramillies in July forced Louis XIV of France to withdraw many of his forces from Italy, while the breaking of the Siege of Turin left Modena isolated and it surrendered in February 1707 after a siege of four months.
 In March 1707, the Convention of Milan provided the remaining French troops in Italy free passage to France, rather than being held as prisoners of war.

-They included Folard, who was transferred to Flanders and served under Vendôme during the 1708 campaign, although he did not participate in any major action.
+Folard was among those who were transferred to Flanders, where he served under Vendôme during the 1708 campaign, although he did not participate in any major action.
 Badly wounded once again at Malplaquet in 1709 and with the war largely at a stalemate from 1710, Folard continued to bombard his superiors with ideas and suggestions.
-In 1711, he was made military Governor of Bourbourg; following the Peace of Utrecht in 1713, he lost this position although he was allowed to retain half his salary.
+In 1711, he was made military Governor of Bourbourg, but lost this position following the 1713 Peace of Utrecht.

 Later career

 In 1714, he joined a group of French officers and engineers sent to support the Knights Hospitallers, who feared their base in Malta was threatened by the Ottoman–Venetian War.
 Instead, the Ottomans attacked Venetian possessions in Greece and after falling out with his colleagues, Folard returned to France in 1715.

 Sponsored by Georg Heinrich von Görtz, in 1716 he entered the service of Charles XII of Sweden, then engaged in the latter stages of the Great Northern War, and whom Folard considered the most talented general of his time.
 While in Stockholm, he set out his tactical ideas in the form of a commentary on the works of the Greek historian Polybius; he left Sweden on the grounds of ill-health in November 1717 and was shipwrecked on the voyage home, losing all his papers and baggage.

-During the War of the Quadruple Alliance, Folard served under the Duke of Berwick at the Siege of San Sebastián in 1719 and was finally promoted to Colonel.
-However, his habit of arguing with his superiors resurfaced and he wrote to the Minister of War criticising Berwick's tactics, which he regarded as excessively cautious.
+During the War of the Quadruple Alliance, Folard served under the Duke of Berwick at the Siege of San Sebastián in 1719 and was finally promoted to colonel.
+However, his habit of arguing with his superiors resurfaced and he wrote to the Minister of War criticising Berwick, whom he regarded as excessively cautious.
 With Europe finally at peace, this was the end of his active military career.